mixmix/mixmix.github.io/content/post/lemons/index.md

-Concretely, while going to a kids birthday in the morning followed by a friends bbq in the afternoon may seem easy, if we only have 4 spoons, and this plan takes us to 0 spoon exactly... that leaves no capacity for unforseen lemons, which world put us in spoon deficit.
+Concretely, while going to a kids birthday in the morning followed by a friends bbq in the afternoon may seem easy, if we only have 4 spoons, and this plan takes us to 0 spoon exactly... that leaves no capacity for unforeseen lemons, which world put us in spoon deficit.
 Better to plan one just the one activity and have spare capacity for curveballs and still be within safe operating bounds.

 This concept is also useful in the context of startups.
 Startups are typically operating with very limited resources (spoons).
-Basic operations cost capacity (spoons), and innovation tends to cost in unforseen complexity (lemons).
+Basic operations cost capacity (spoons), and innovation tends to cost in unforeseen complexity (lemons).
 To that end it's important not to innovate on too many fronts simultaneously.
 Examples of things which incur complexity cost:
-- :lemon: "fancy" legal strucures - e.g. coop, foundation + for-profit symbiosis, ....
+- :lemon: "fancy" legal structures - e.g. coop, foundation + for-profit symbiosis, ....
 - :lemon: novel technologies - e.g. encrypted replicatable database
 - :lemon: ethical investment mechanisms - e.g. non-voting shares, redeemable preference shares, ...
 - :lemon: world-spanning teams - e.g. NZ, EU, USA